nikist97/Python-DataStructures/README.md

 priority_queue.is_empty() # returns True if there are no elements in the queue and False otherwise

-str(priority_queue) # returns a string of the dictionary linking prioriies with elements in the queue
+str(priority_queue) # returns a string of the dictionary linking priorities with elements in the queue

 priority_queue.type() # returns the type of elements that can be enqueued in the priority queue
 # if this method returns None, objects of all types can be enqueued